ksanjeevan/simple-receptive-field/README.md

  4. **Backprop** this gradient through the graph
  5. Take the `.grad` of the input after the backward pass, and **look for non-zero entries**

+(*) Effects of activation function on input gradient heatmap values??

 ## Usage

 Can refer to the [demo notebook](https://github.com/ksanjeevan/simple-receptive-field/blob/master/demo.ipynb) or: